bcawrse/bcawrse/README.md

 ### Hello 👋

-:computer: I'm a programmer by trade, always looking for that next challenge with a passion for maintainable software that's also pleasant to work with.
+I'm a software developer who's always looking for that next challenge with a passion for maintainable software that's also pleasant to work with.

-My background is mostly Web with a good mix of open source tech.
-A jack of all trades and picking up more.

 <!--
 **bcawrse/bcawrse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.